mbabynames search ✿

 Oisin Blake

-Oisin, meaning "noble and strong", pairs with Blake, meaning "dark, fair".
+Oisin, meaning "little deer", pairs with Blake, meaning "dark, fair".
 The meanings point in complementary directions.
 Blake (1 syllable) provides a firm close after the longer Oisin.

 Oisin Dean

-Oisin ("noble and strong") and Dean ("valley").
+Oisin ("little deer") and Dean ("valley").
 Two distinct meanings that create a name with range.
 Oisin ends on a nasal sound.
 Dean's opening D avoids any muddiness.

 Flowing and rhythmic